-Hamish’s latest project is work with the North Canterbury Transport Infrastructure Rebuild (NCTIR) alliance, as part of the Kaikōura earthquake recovery.
+Hamish was fortunate to be involved in the North Canterbury Transport Infrastructure Rebuild (NCTIR) alliance, as part of the Kaikōura earthquake recovery.

 ‘In that team we are supporting daily operations of the Geotech and Environmental teams, as well as the designers and engineers.
-This ranges from simple map creations through to developing 3D scenes viewable on web browsers, tablets and phones.’
+This ranges from simple map creations through to developing 3D scenes viewable on web browsers, tablets, and phones.’

 Enrolling at UC with a UC Merit Scholarship, Hamish had initially gone into university studies with his two interests Geography and Computer Science.

-‘UC rates highly in both these departments and because I’m a Cantab through and through, it was an easy decision to remain in Christchurch,’ he says.
+‘UC rates highly in both these departments and because I’m a Cantab through-and-through, it was an easy decision to remain in Christchurch,’ he says.
 ‘I really enjoyed the campus, student lifestyle, Christchurch, the range of courses and the lecturers and my fellow students who encouraged me to perform to my best.’